- A human connection to land and natural phenomenon

-More recently I have been able to concentrate on some of the landscape that has important connections, during my visits to the Kimberley enjoying to work within the framework of residencies that allows me to build a better understanding of the community and the many layers of meanings the land holds for people.
-I have enjoyed some wonderful exchanges with other artists and have found both ways learning very rewarding.
+More recently I have been able to concentrate on some of the landscape that has important connections, during my visits to the Kimberley.
+Working within the framework of residencies allowed me to build a better understanding of the community and the many layers of meanings the land holds for people.
+Wonderful exchanges with other artists meant both ways learning is very rewarding.

 I introduced glass into my practice in 2014 and have since worked with kiln form glass and pate de verre.
 Despite the challenge this medium presents the results are often simply magic.

 Over the past few years I have been concentrating on an important project about " The River" looking closely at water, its use, care and history in the Wheatbelt and exploring how the River changes with the 6 Noongar seasons.